donwiktorb/dwb_radio/README.md

 - Then put dwb_radio_bot in some directory and there execute npm install
 - Change bot token in dwb_radio_bot radio.js on the bottom to your bot token [How to generate token](https://discord.com/developers/applications)
 - Launch the bot by typing node radio.js after typing npm install and start the server!

+### HOW TO USE

+- If you have everything installed and configured, join discord channel that you created on top and type /radio [channel number]